-You may find out that you can succeed.
+What if you succeed in keeping them?
 You may be more disciplined and driven than you thought.Your list of resolutions will help you focus.
-It will guide you to get what you want in life.
+It is a guide to help you get what you want in life.

 - The value of making resolutions is in the experience, not the end result.

 - When you make a resolution, you:

 - These are all good actions that can make you better.